tailscale/tailscale/api.md

   Specifies the duration in seconds until the key should expire.
   Defaults to 90 days if not supplied.

+- **`description`:** Optional in `POST` body.
+  A short string specifying the purpose of the key.
+Can be a maximum of 50 alphanumeric characters.
+Hyphens and spaces are also allowed.

 ### Request example

 ``` jsonc